nus-cs2113-AY2122S2/ip/docs/README.md

 ### Managing your tasks

-Tasks are categorized into 3 different category.
+Tasks are categorized into 3 different categories.

 |   Task   | Requires description | Requires date |
 |:--------:|:--------------------:|:-------------:|